 - This satisfying Toaster Oven Broiled Eggplant Sandwich that’s packed full of delicious veggies.
 The broiled eggplant slices are a cinch to make and a great reason to finally use your toaster oven’s broiler.
 You can spread leftover eggplant slices with hummus for a tasty afternoon snack.

 - Do you love chickpeas?
-One my favorite lunches are these protein-packed Spicy Chickpea Edamame Salad Pitas!
+One of my favorite lunches are these protein-packed Spicy Chickpea Edamame Salad Pitas!

 - An oldie but a goodie, this Roasted Red Pepper, Carrot and Hummus Sandwich will delight your taste buds (with the help of sriracha sauce) and keep your belly full all afternoon.